Germany's reversal on Ukraine weapons policy 'response to Putin's aggression' | DW | 27.02.2022

 Additionally, Estonia and the Netherlands received permission from the German government to transfer German-made weapons to Ukraine, whereas previously such permission had been denied.

-The moves are a reversal of Germany's long-standing principle banning weapons exports to conflict areas.
+The moves reverse Germany's long-standing principle of not sending or selling weapons to conflict areas.

 "What do we need to counter this threat now or in the future?" he added.